QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

 ## Work with machine translation

-You may think machine translation = Google Translate.
+You might think machine translation = Google Translate.
 Partly it's correct.
 We can edit results by machine translation (MT) to make translations more accurate and fluent.
 Many translators use MT to check whether their translations have errors like mistranslation or to get some ideas about wording.

 But translation memories and glossaries are also big parts of MT.
 Plus, here comes AI that can learn and predict to help you translate, like translating a term right or picking a word that shines.